somefunAgba/ModernPIDControlSS/README.md

 ## Quick start

-For a detailed explanation of the library, installation, release, and use guides, configuration options, visit [ModernPIDControlSS][1]
+For possibly detailed explanation of the library, installation, release, and use guides, configuration options, visit [ModernPIDControlSS][1]

 [1]: https://somefunagba.github.io/ModernPIDControlSS/